 I reviewed a manufacturing facility a few years ago and as I walked the shop floor I noticed assembly personnel installing all manner of gear, from diesel engines to electrical equipment, wiring and plumbing.
 At one station a person was installing a propeller shaft strut.
 In order to align it with the shaft, he stacked washers between the strut and the hull until the shaft rotated freely.
 I later questioned my host about this approach and his response, while honest and well meaning, was typical of many folks I encounter in the industry, “we’ve done it that way for years, why, is it a problem?”
 The short answer is yes, it is a problem.
 The long answer could have generated several pages of text, notes, photographs and instruction explaining why it was a problem, as well as how it could fail and how the process should be carried out properly.

-The folks on your staff may be educated, skilled and experienced, but it’s likely that they only know one way to do things, the way
+Those on your staff may be educated, skilled and experienced, but it’s likely that they only know one way to do things, the way

 Allow SDMC’s Industry Consulting Program to help you achieve this goal by taking advantage of the following services.